trimstray/nginx-admins-handbook/README.md

   > TLS 1.0 and TLS 1.1 must not be used (see [Deprecating TLSv1.0 and TLSv1.1](https://tools.ietf.org/id/draft-moriarty-tls-oldversions-diediedie-00.html)) and were superceded by TLS 1.2, which has now itself been superceded by TLS 1.3.
 They are also actively being deprecated in accordance with guidance from government agencies (e.g. NIST SP 80052r2) and industry consortia such as the Payment Card Industry Association (PCI) [PCI-TLS1].

   > TLS 1.2 and TLS 1.3 are both without security issues.
 Only these versions provides modern cryptographic algorithms.
 TLS 1.3 is a new TLS version that will power a faster and more secure web for the next few years.
+What's more, TLS 1.3 comes without a ton of stuff (was removed): renegotiation, compression, and many legacy algorithms: DSA, RC4, SHA1, MD5, CBC MAC-then-Encrypt ciphers.
 TLS 1.0 and TLS 1.1 protocols will be removed from browsers at the beginning of 2020.

   > TLS 1.2 does require careful configuration to ensure obsolete cipher suites with identified vulnerabilities are not used in conjunction with it.
 TLS 1.3 removes the need to make these decisions.
 TLS 1.3 version also improves TLS 1.2 security, privace and performance issues.